The Complexity of Graph Exploration Games: Introduction

-Among the preliminary work on online path problems are the Online Traveling Salesman Problem and the Canadian Traveler Problem.
-Thereby, Papadimitriou and Yannakakis~\cite{DBLP:conf/icalp/PapadimitriouY89} introduced the problem of finding a shortest path under the fixed graph scenario with edge cost uncertainties as the Canadian Traveler Problem.
+\paragraph*{Related Work} Among the preliminary work on online path problems are the Online Traveling Salesman Problem and the Canadian Traveler Problem.
+Papadimitriou and Yannakakis~\cite{DBLP:conf/icalp/PapadimitriouY89} introduced the problem of finding a shortest path in a graph with edge cost uncertainties, which are revealed when the searcher is positioned at an incident edge, as the Canadian Traveler Problem.
 Further results on this problem are discussed by Bar-Noy and Schieber~\cite{DBLP:conf/soda/Bar-NoyS91}.
 Kalyanasundaram and Pruhs~\cite{DBLP:journals/tcs/KalyanasundaramP94} introduce the online version of the Traveling Salesman Problem under the fixed graph scenario, which is later referred as Graph Exploration.
 They also present an algorithm that yields a $16$-approximation for undirected planar graphs.
 Foerster and Wattenhofer~\cite{DBLP:conf/opodis/ForsterW12} used the same model as in Graph Exploration to analyze the Treasure Hunt Problem.
-They also provide lower and upper bounds on the competitivity of Graph Exploration on directed graphs.
+Additionally they provide lower and upper bounds on the competitivity of Graph Exploration on directed graphs.
 Bounds in the undirected case for Graph Exploration are provided by Megow et al.~\cite{DBLP:journals/tcs/MegowMS12}.
-They also show that the $16$-approximation of~\cite{DBLP:journals/tcs/KalyanasundaramP94} is also valid for graphs of bounded genus.
+They also show that the $16$-approximation of Kalyanasundaram and Pruhs~\cite{DBLP:journals/tcs/KalyanasundaramP94} extends to graphs of bounded genus, where the competitive ratio increases linearly with the genus.
+This result was further improved and extended to graphs with excluded minors by Baligács et al. \cite{DBLP:conf/esa/BaligacsDHS23}.
 Furthermore, there are constrained variations of the Graph Exploration problem that limit the ability of the searcher.
-Duncan et. al.~\cite{DBLP:journals/talg/DuncanKK06} analyze Graph Exploration in a setting where the searcher is fixed at the starting point with a so-called tether with a leash of fixed length or has fuel consumption and a limited fuel tank.
+Duncan et. al.~\cite{DBLP:journals/talg/DuncanKK06} analyze Graph Exploration where the searcher is tied to the starting point with a tether of fixed length or has a limited fuel tank.
 They give upper and lower bounds for these settings.